mszpro/ViewHighlighter/README.md

 <img width="300" alt="image" src="/demo.gif?raw=true">

+⚠️ Please use `up to next major` and tag `1.1.0` for the Swift Package

 # Feature

 - Create highlight for multiple view components in SwiftUI (and show one at a time)